avlo/hitopbtc/README.md

 - seeking those interested to help grow, improve framework in the usual/celebrated open source ASF/2.0 spirit.

 ### application use (development mode)
-once you've started HiTopBPF (either via `mvn spring-boot:run` or `docker-compose up`), open a web browser to `http://localhost:8080`
+once you've started HiTopCPF (either via `mvn spring-boot:run` or `docker-compose up`), open a web browser to `http://localhost:8080`

 ---

 ##### current functionality
-- as of this writing, HiTopBPF currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
+- as of this writing, HiTopCPF currently can complete a full bitcoin/litecoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin & litecoin main networks, but hasn't been run there (yet).
 - uses HD wallet with newly generated HD child address for each order
-- currently supports bitcoin, but API/interface exists for (any) crypto-currency extension.
+- currently supports bitcoin & litecoin, but API/interface exists for (any) crypto-currency extension.
 - website images and product name completely customizable via application.properties file
 ##### known limitations
 - for ease of user testing, all but two entity bean fields (name and btcaddress) have been commented out.  users can uncomment remaining fields and include them in controller logic & html/thymeleaf template as needed